beaconny-net/interface-research-lab/beacon-correctional-facility-proposal.md

 Repair Cafe is an established movement that empowers communities with the ability to repair "objects of everyday life such as electrical and mechanical devices, computers, bicycles, clothing, and other items." [[4](https://en.wikipedia.org/wiki/Repair_Caf%C3%A9)]

 A Repair Cafe was started in Beacon in 2016 [[5](http://www.repaircafehv.org/beacon)] and was active for several years, but is now dormant.
 Our plan will create a perpetual Repair Cafe that is able to leverage, and be leveraged by, the <a href="#electronics-recycling-and-recovery-hub">Electronics Recycling and Recovery Hub</a> and <a href="#materials-and-tool-depot">Materials and Tool Depot</a>.
+The <a href="#interface-research-lab">Interface Research Lab</a>'s digital fabrication capabilities can be leveraged to produce replacement parts.

 ### Electronics Recycling and Recovery Hub